music-practice-tools/youtube-current-time/README.md

 - Keep track of and share interesting moments in a video (especially useful if sound only)
 - Provide time cues for when playing along
+- Originally developed to support the activities in a [Musical U](https://www.musical-u.com/) listening course.

 ![A large clear timer overlayed on a video](demo.png?raw=true "The timer in action")